 Response fields:

-words_so_far— number of words transcribed from completed chunksminutes_transcribed— how many minutes of audio have been transcribedminutes_recorded— total audio duration fed so farbytes_fed— size of this particular chunk in bytes
+text_so_far— text from completed chunks only; it can be empty for a short recordingwords_so_far— number of words transcribed from completed chunksminutes_transcribed— how many minutes of audio have been transcribedminutes_recorded— total audio duration fed so farbytes_fed— size of this particular chunk in bytes

 POST /v1/audio/transcriptions/stream/end